Persuasion

 Reviews for this movie are available below.

-Plot : Royal Navy captain Wentworth was haughtily turned down eight years ago as suitor of pompous baronet Sir Walter Elliot's daughter Anne, despite true love.
-Now he visits their former seaside country estate, rented by his brother-in-law, admiral Croft, so the financially stressed baronet can afford a fashionable, cheaper residence in trendy Bath.
-First the former lovers meet again on the estate, where they feel vibes again, but neither dares admit them until it seems too late.
+Plot : Royal Navy Captain Wentworth was haughtily turned down eight years ago as suitor of pompous baronet Sir Walter Elliot's daughter Anne, despite true love.
+Now he visits their former seaside country estate, rented by his brother-in-law, Admiral Croft, so the financially stressed baronet can afford a fashionable, cheaper residence in trendy Bath.
+The former lovers meet again on the estate, where they feel vibes again, but neither dares admit them until it seems too late.

 Cast Members